Jarann: Marketing and release

 The trailer launch event was held on 23 May 2025 in Mumbai.
-Jarann was released on June 6, 2025, in theaters.
+Jarann was released on 6 June 2025, in theaters.

+The film was digitally released on 8 August 2025 on ZEE5.

 Reception

 Critical response

 Jarann received generally positive reviews for its performances, direction, and atmospheric tension, though some criticized its slow pacing and unclear ending.
 Amruta Subhash's portrayal of Radha was widely praised, with Scroll.in calling her "terrified, terrifying, and terrific," highlighting her ability to convey complex emotions.
 Aarti Borade of TV9 Marathi wrote "The story of the film, though simple, is very deep while cinematography and background music make the film more terrifying, but the lack of VFX is annoying at some places."
 Sameer Jawale of Loksatta praised performances by Amruta Subhash (Radha) and Anita Date (Ganguti), music, cinematography and a gripping climax with two surprising twists.

-Kalpeshraj Kubal of Maharashtra Times rated 3 stars out of 5 stars and describes Jarann as a slow-starting film that accelerates into a gripping, psychologically complex horror experience.
+Kalpeshraj Kubal of Maharashtra Times rated 3 stars out of 5 stars and describes Jarann as "a slow-starting film that accelerates into a gripping, psychologically complex horror experience.
 It uses subtle hints and metaphors, with a disjointed narrative and abrupt character exits, making it unconventional.
 Ideal for fans of psychoanalytic horror, it may not appeal to those expecting a typical horror movie."
 Anupama Gunde of Pudhari rated 4 stars out of 5 stars and wrote "If the film had shed light on the motives and mindset of the character who practices black magic like Ganguti, this film would have been more gripping."

 Box office

+The film collected ₹1.65 crore in second weekend.
 The film earned ₹3.5 crore in twelve days.
 By the end of third week it earned ₹6 crore.

 In twenty four days the film collected ₹6.51 crore.
 The film earned ₹9 crore in its final theatrical run.